DRMF/mediawiki-extensions-MathMenu/doc/md/about.md

 ## Changelog
 ### Version 3.1.7 (In Development)
+* refactored the build system, now easy with `make`
+	* also compressing all required libraries in a js and css file
+	* building will automatically pull all dependencies (npm & pip needed)
 * added bootstrap compatibility via jQuery Bootstrap
-* refactored the build system, now easy with `make`
+* updated the config dialog
 	* ported the config dialog to bootstrap
+	* moved to the module `jobad.config`
 * added `moduleInstance.getOrigin()` to get the origin of a module.
-	* all urls on modules re now resolved relative to the module.
+	* all urls on modules are now resolved relative to the module.
-* added `JOBAD.util.loadExternalJS`
+* added `JOBAD.util.loadExternalCSS`
 * added CSS external dependencies for modules
 * added disabled menu items (use `false` instead of a callback)
 * better default handling of sidebar icons.